-- a) the necessary arrangements are made to provide Vulnerable Customers with the appropriate advice and assistance suitable to their needs, and that staff do not make assumptions about the degree of knowledge that a Customer has. - b) a Vulnerable Customer understands the Code, the purchase and their responsibilities (e.g., where there is difficulty in comprehension, the Developer should recommend that the Customer is accompanied by a suitable representative). - c) if a Customer declares a vulnerability at the commencement of negotiations or it is obvious that the Customer has a vulnerability (e.g., a physical or mental impairment) the Developer must consider the possible effect of that vulnerability on the proposed transaction. - d) if no vulnerability is declared by the Customer, but it becomes apparent that there may be a vulnerability, the Developer must seek clarification from the Customer and/or their representative.
+- a) the necessary arrangements are made to provide Vulnerable Customers with the appropriate advice and assistance suitable to their needs, and that staff do not make assumptions about the degree of knowledge that a Customer has. - b) a Vulnerable Customer understands the Code, the purchase and their responsibilities (e.g., where there is difficulty in comprehension, the Developer should recommend that the Customer is accompanied by a suitable representative). - c) if a Customer declares a vulnerability at the commencement of negotiations or it is obvious that the Customer has a vulnerability (e.g., a physical or mental impairment) the Developer must consider the possible effect of that vulnerability on the proposed transaction. - be a vulnerability, the Developer must seek clarification from the Customer and/or their representative.
 Enquiries must be of a nature that are considerate, inoffensive and can in no way be interpreted as discriminatory.